Peer observation guidelines

 2. At the start of the observation, the observer(s) should introduce themselves to the trainees and explain why they are there.

-4. At the end of the teaching (or at a convenient break after the observation is complete) the teacher and observer(s) must meet so that the feedback on the teaching can be given, and to complete the final page of the feedback sheet.
+4. At the end of the session (or at a convenient break after the observation is complete) the facilitator and observer(s) must meet so that the feedback on the session can be given, and to complete the final page of the feedback sheet.

 5. The observer must then return the feedback sheet to the programme office.